brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 This code handles adding the mouse position to the polyline (and only does so when the mouse has moved a certain threshold amount away from the last point we added to the polyline).
 Last thing to do is draw our polyline in the `draw` function:

 	ofBackground(0);
+	ofSetLineWidth(2);
 	ofSetColor(255,100,0);
 	currentPolyline.draw();

+So you have a super basic pen.
+Hooray?
+Maybe it is a little too blocky for your tastes?
+The polyline is made up of straight line segments at the moment...so let's change that by using `curveTo`.

+In `mousePressed`, instead of `currentPolyline.addVertex(x, y);`, try:

+	currentPolyline.curveTo(x, y); // Necessary duplicate for first point when using curveTo currentPolyline.curveTo(x, y);

+In `update`, instead of `currentPolyline.addVertex(mousePos);`, use `currentPolyline.curveTo(mousePos);`.

+And lastly, in `mouseReleased`, add `currentPolyline.curveTo(x, y);` inside your if statement.
+This provides our necessary duplicate of our last point.

+Your lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
+Now you've got a basic polyline drawing program, but you don't have the ability to draw multiple polylines.
+For that, we will turn to [`ofPath`](http://openframeworks.cc/documentation/graphics/ofPath.html "ofPath Documentation Page").